-For more information about Inlet Protection, contact Inside Sales at 800.448.3636 or infogeo@ferguson.com or visit us at fergusongss.com
+For more information about Geotextiles, contact infogeo@ferguson.com or visit us at fergusongss.com

 GEOTEXTILE PLACEMENT

 Two people can easily place Ferguson Waterworks Stabilization Geotextiles.
 The fabric should be rolled out onto the subgrade beginning at a point that allows easy access for construction equipment, yet is consistent with the layout plan.
 On very soft subgrades (CBR<1) the fabric layout and aggregate placement should begin on firm soil on the site perimeter, to establish an "anchor point".
 From there the fabric can be rolled onto softer sections.
 The geotextile should not be dragged across the subgrade The geotextile is usually laid in the direction of construction traffic; however, specific project dimensions may alter this layout.
 Geotextile panels should be overlapped both side-to-side and end-to-end, in the direction of aggregate placement.
 The recommended overlap ranges from 1.5 to 3 feet, depending on subgrade strength.
 Overlap recommendations are provided in Table 1.